 - APAC regions have proven their commitment to building sustainable cities by allocating adequate funds to these initiatives.

 The Digital Governance Report by the swissnex Network is a combined study on some of the pressing technology and governance challenges in the APAC region, and the innovative solutions being adopted by its public and private sectors.
-The second segment of the report covers the application of smart technologies for urban planning and development in the APAC region.

 Cities around the world are increasingly becoming home to a large number of people.
 While a large population indicates a thriving economy, it also indicates the need to repurpose city spaces to accommodate the growing numbers.
 Congestion, pollution, inadequate infrastructure are typically some of the problems associated with rapid urbanisation.
 There is now a pressing need to address these problems with innovative, sophisticated solutions to create well functioning ecosystems for the city dwellers.